Last Updated: May 31, 2024

 Introduction

-Samsara Inc. on behalf of itself and its direct and indirect subsidiaries from time to time (together, “Samsara”) is the pioneer of the Connected Operations Cloud.
+Samsara Inc., along with its direct and indirect subsidiaries (together, “Samsara”), is the pioneer of the Connected Operations Cloud.
 Our mission is to increase the safety, efficiency, and sustainability of the operations that power the global economy – from transportation and logistics to construction, food preparation, energy, and manufacturing, as well as many others.
 Samsara’s portfolio of complete Internet of Things ("IoT") solutions combines hardware, software, and cloud to bring real-time visibility, analytics, and AI to operations.

 Policies, Programs and Principles